RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 +++++++++++++++++++++++++++++++++++

+1.)
 Turn on power supply, HAMlab will start automatically.
 Next time you can momentary press on the power button to turn it on/off.

-Make sure your computer is connected to same local area network as HAMlab On your computer start a WEB browser (Chrome recommended)
+2.)
+Make sure your computer is connected to same local area network as HAMlab.

+3.)
+On your computer start a WEB browser (Chrome recommended).

+4.)
 Type in the HAMlab URL that can be found on the back panel of the HAMlab

 .. image:: HamLab_images/4_Type_in_the_HAMlabURL.jpg